Cyst Removal

 What Is a Cyst?

 A cyst is a closed sac under the skin filled with liquid and/or soft or hard material.
-Cysts can form anywhere on the body, and there are just about as many types of cysts as there are letters in the alphabet.
+While cysts are quite common in overall healthy people, they can at times appear large or painful.
+Cysts can form anywhere on the body, including on the surface of the skin, genitals, and internal organs.
 These range from acne cysts to chalazion cysts on the eyelids, from ganglion cysts on the wrists to vocal cord cysts.
+Painful or not, they can often be an inconvenience, which is why cyst removal treatment is hugely beneficial to many patients!

 What’s the Difference Between a Cyst and a Tumor?